Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

 ---
-title: 'Tutorial: How to Create Component Data Sources in XM Cloud'
+title: 'Tutorial: How to Map Component Data Sources in XM Cloud'
-description: 'Learn about defining and creating new content items that can be used by authors as data sources in the XM Cloud Component builder.'
+description: 'Learn about how to map fields from a data source to the visual elements in the XM Cloud Component builder.'
 openGraphImage: 'https://sitecorecontenthub.stylelabs.cloud/api/public/content/a958a5baf54e475c9eb6d18c089f28c0?v=37bb3625'
 pageType: 'tutorial'
-menuOrder: 5
+menuOrder: 6
 ---

 <Introduction title="What You are Going to Learn">

 In this tutorial, you will go through the steps to update the Text Teaser component to use content data sources.
 You will learn:

-- How to create new content items from your new data templates to be used as data for the Text Teaser component
 - How to update the Text Teaser component to use the data in your content items
+- How to map different types of content
+- How to make your changes available to authors

 </Introduction>

 ## Overview

 Previously, you learned how to use XM Cloud Components to centrally manage the content of a Text Teaser component and use that component in XM Cloud Pages.
-You then learned how to create a data model for the Text Teaser component.
+You then learned how to create a data model for the Text Teaser component and make it available.
 Now you will evolve the component itself so it can be used as a reusable visual building block in XM Cloud where the content can be different on each page.
-To accomplish this, you will need to create a new data source and then map it to the visual elements in your component.
+To accomplish this, you will map a data source to the visual elements in your component.

 For this tutorial, you will:

-1. Connect the created data source to the Component on the page.
+1. Connect the created Text Teaser data source to the Text Teaser Component on the page and map each visual element to fields.
+1. Share your changes with other authors in XM Cloud
 1. Configure XM Cloud so that whenever an author drags the Text Teaser component onto the page, they are asked to select an existing piece of content or create a new one.

 ## Prerequisites